The 1850s Response to the Racism of 2017

 The drive to keep opening up cotton land to feed the slaver-speculator economy also led to genocidal atrocities against Native Americans, as well as the imperial project of snatching the western part of the continent from Mexico, which had abolished slavery in the 1820s.

-In April 1861, with the slaveholder’s rebellion beginning, The Atlantic published an essay by Charles Francis Adams Jr, the grandson of John Quincy Adams, called “The Reign of King Cotton.”
+In April 1861, with the slaveholder’s rebellion beginning, The Atlantic published an essay by Charles Francis Adams Jr., the grandson of John Quincy Adams, called “The Reign of King Cotton.”

 “Throughout the South, whether justly or not, it is considered as well settled that cotton can be profitably raised only by a forced system of labor,” Adams wrote.
 “With this theory, the Southern States are under a direct inducement, in the nature of a bribe, to the amount of the annual profit on their cotton-crop, to see as many perfections and as few imperfections as possible in the system of African slavery.”

-But the bribe didn’t stop getting paid at the Mason Dixon line.
+But the bribe didn’t stop getting paid at the Mason-Dixon line.
 Even New England, hotbed of abolitionism and birthplace of this magazine, got rich on textiles spun in the factories along the Merrimack.
 Where do you think they got the cotton for the City of Spindles?
-Baptist tells the story of the Collins Axe Works, which sold hundreds of thousands of axes into the western parts of the south, where they were given to enslaved black people to clear the forests.
-Hundreds of millions trees fell through black labor performed with these axes.
-And back on the Farmington river, a white factory owner and his associates got rich.
+Baptist tells the story of the Collins Axe Works, which sold hundreds of thousands of axes into the western parts of the South, where they were given to enslaved black people to clear the forests.
+Hundreds of millions of trees fell through black labor performed with these axes.
+And back on the Farmington River, a white factory owner and his associates got rich.

-“All told, more than $600 million, or almost half of the economic activity in the United States in 1836, derived directly or indirectly from cotton produced by the million-odd slaves— 6 percent of the total US population— who in that year toiled in labor camps on slavery’s frontier,” Baptist calculates.
+“All told, more than $600 million, or almost half of the economic activity in the United States in 1836, derived directly or indirectly from cotton produced by the million-odd slaves—6 percent of the total U.S. population—who in that year toiled in labor camps on slavery’s frontier,” Baptist calculates.

 There is no escaping the basic facts of our history.
-Plato, Muhummad, and the Aztec empire did not have the cotton gin or the luxuries that came from the securitization of enslaved people.
+Plato, Muhammad, and the Aztec empire did not have the cotton gin or the luxuries that came from the securitization of enslaved people.
 Native American slaveholders didn’t shape and take advantage of emergent American capitalism to subdue a continent.

 Given all this, no wonder the neo-Confederates keep fighting to keep their heroic monuments.
 Understanding the breadth and depth of the American slavery’s evil would undermine not just their dedication to busts of Robert E. Lee, but the whole moral project of seeing whiteness as a sign of virtue.

 This is what Confederate flag wavers mean when they say they are “fighting for their heritage.”
-They are fighting for the right to declare their ancestors good, despite the evidence that the horrors they perpetrated, which rival anything that happened in the 20th century.
+They are fighting for the right to declare their ancestors good, despite the evidence of the horrors they perpetrated, which rival anything that happened in the 20th century.

-And what they’re counting on is that Americans, no matter when their families arrived across seas or rivers, will excuse the Confederate flag wavers because they want to believe only the best stories about our country, too.
+And what they’re counting on is that Americans, no matter when their families arrived across seas or rivers, will excuse the Confederate flag-wavers because they want to believe only the best stories about our country, too.

 There is no excuse.
 That other people at other times owned slaves—Greek, African, or Native American—does not excuse the system of oppression that we erected on this continent to build this country.

 “Many of those people were there to protest the taking down of the statue of Robert E. Lee.
 So this week, it’s Robert E. Lee, I noticed that Stonewall Jackson’s coming down,” President Trump said yesterday at a press conference.
 “I wonder, is it George Washington next week?
-And is it Thomas Jefferson the week after.
+And is it Thomas Jefferson the week after?
 You know, you really do have to ask yourself, where does it stop?”

-What is the answer is that it doesn’t?
+What if the answer is that it doesn’t?
 The evil of slavery and the white supremacy it embedded in the fabric of the country go all the way back to the beginning.
 And our history needs to honestly tell the story of James Madison dying without freeing a single one of the 100 enslaved people who worked for him right alongside his call, quoted in The Atlantic in 1861, to leave the words slavery out of the Constitution so that it would “be the great charter of Human Liberty to the unborn millions who shall enjoy its protection, and who should never see that such an institution as slavery was ever known in our midst.”

 We can excise the words, but we can never scrub the blood from the soil.